NubeEraTechnologies/Azure-04Cosmos-labs/EY-ADE04_CosmosDB_LabGuide.md

 •	RU/s = performance cost unit.
 Every read/write consumes RU.
 Think of RU as currency for operations.
 •	Throughput = how many RU/s you reserve.
 Higher throughput → more operations per second.
 •	Partition key = field used to distribute items across physical partitions.
 Choose it carefully (high-cardinality preferred, e.g., userId).
-Steps (slow)
+Steps
 1. In your Cosmos DB account, open Data Explorer.
 2. Create a new Database named labdb (click Add Database).
 For throughput choose Manual and set 400 RU/s (default minimal).
-3. Inside database create a Container named products.
-Set Partition key to /category for this simple lab.
-Keep throughput at 400 RU/s.
+3. Inside database create a Container named Products.
+4. Set Partition key to /category for this simple lab.
+5. Keep throughput at 400 RU/s.
 Why /category?
 For this lab it’s simple; in real apps you might pick a user id or product id.
 Test performance with sample items
-4. Use Data Explorer → products → Items → New Item and paste product1.json from Lab 2.
+6. Use Data Explorer → products → Items → New Item and paste product1.json from Lab 2.
 Save.
+7. Also add with python file.
-5. Add 10 more items (duplicate with different id and category) to see distribution.
+8. Add 10 more items (duplicate with different id and category) to see distribution.

 Quick experiment: Try querying SELECT * FROM c WHERE c.category='snacks' — note results.
-Troubleshooting: If container creation fails with partition error, choose a different partition key or lower RU setting.

 ________________________________________
 Lab 5 — Hands-on: Add sample items using code (Python) and query them
 Goal: Write a small Python script to insert items and read them.
 Steps (Python method)
 1. Ensure azure-cosmos is installed: pip install azure-cosmos.
 2. In Azure Portal, open your Cosmos DB account → Keys and copy the Primary Connection String or URI and PRIMARY KEY.
-3. Create a file cosmos_insert.py with this content (slowly paste and save): from azure.cosmos import CosmosClient, PartitionKey
+3. Create a file *cosmos_insert.py* with this content:

+from azure.cosmos import CosmosClient, PartitionKey

 # Replace these with values from your portal